nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 I've realized the value in using the type system to encode business rules, not just data shapes.
 When illegal states become unrepresentable, entire categories of bugs just disappear.

-Rust showed me this principle clearly, but once I understood it, I started seeing opportunities everywhere---TypeScript's discriminated unions, even factory functions in dynamic languages.
+Rust showed me this principle clearly, but once I understood it, I could apply it elsewhere---with TypeScript's discriminated unions, or even factory functions in dynamic languages.
 The principle transcends any particular type system.

 ## Pattern 3: From For Loops to Transformations